 - Put on personal protective equipment such as gloves and safety goggles to avoid contaminating yourself while assisting the injured person. - Quickly assist the victim to remove all contaminated clothing and footwear. - Immediately flood the affected body area with water for at least 15 minutes.
 Remove jewelry to facilitate removal of any residual material that may be trapped next to the skin. - Wash off chemicals with water only.
-Do not use neutralizing chemicals, creams, lotions or salves. - Get medical attention promptly.
+Do not use neutralizing chemicals, creams, lotions or salves with the exception of hydrofluoric acid (refer to following bullet). - Get medical attention promptly.
 Call 911 if an ambulance is required. - Provide the physician with the chemical name and a copy of the SDS.